cloudposse/terraform-aws-components/modules/guardduty/README.md

 **Stack Level**: Regional

-The example snippet below shows how to use this component:
+The example snippet below shows how to use this component.

-Next example assumes that `core-security` account will be used for cross region findings aggregation and `core-root` is main administrative organization account.
+It assumes that `core-security` account will be used for cross region findings aggregation and `core-root` is main administrative organization account.

 ```yaml
 components: